 The Padding Oracle On Downgraded Legacy Encryption (POODLE) attack was published in October 2014 and takes advantage of two factors.
-The first is the fact that some servers/clients still support SSL 3.0 for interoperability and compatibility with legacy systems, and the second factor is a vulnerability that exists in SSL v3.0 which is related to block padding.
+The first factor is the fact that some servers/clients still support SSL 3.0 for interoperability and compatibility with legacy systems.
+The second factor is a vulnerability that exists in SSL 3.0, which is related to block padding.
 The POODLE vulnerability is registered in the NIST NVD database as CVE-2014-3566.

-The Client initiates the Handshake and sends the list of the supported SSL/TLS versions.
-An attacker intercepts the traffic, performing a Man-in-The-Middle (MiTM) attack, and impersonates the Server until the Client agrees to downgrade the connection to the vulnerable SSL 3.0.
+The client initiates the handshake and sends a list of supported SSL/TLS versions.
+An attacker intercepts the traffic, performing a man-in-the-middle (MITM) attack, and impersonates the server until the client agrees to downgrade the connection to SSL 3.0.

-- Upgrade browser (client) to the latest version or if for whatever reason you need to use an older version be sure to disable SSL 2.0 and SSL 3.0 Protocols.
-Most up to date browsers/servers use TLS_FALLBACK_SCSV.
-If a client requests a TLS protocol version which is lower than the highest supported by the server (and client), the server will identify intentional downgrade fallback and will drop the connection.
+- Upgrade the browser (client) to the latest version.
+If you must use an older version, disable SSLv2 and SSLv3.
+Most current browsers/servers use TLS_FALLBACK_SCSV.
+If a client requests a TLS protocol version that is lower than the highest supported by the server (and client), the server will treat it as an intentional downgrade and drop the connection.

-- Some TLS 1.0/1.1 implementations are also vulnerable to POODLE as they accept incorrect padding structure after the decryption.
+- Some TLS 1.0/1.1 implementations are also vulnerable to POODLE because they accept an incorrect padding structure after decryption.

-The Browser Exploit Against SSL/TLS attack was published in September 2011 and affects SSL 3.0 and TLS 1.0 so it affects browsers that support TLS 1.0 or earlier protocols.
-An attacker can “decrypt” data exchanged between two parties by taking advantage of a vulnerability in the implementation of the Cipher Block Chaining (CBC) mode in TLS 1.0.
+The Browser Exploit Against SSL/TLS (BEAST) attack was disclosed in September 2011.
+It applies to SSL 3.0 and TLS 1.0 so it affects browsers that support TLS 1.0 or earlier protocols.
+An attacker can decrypt data exchanged between two parties by taking advantage of a vulnerability in the implementation of the Cipher Block Chaining (CBC) mode in TLS 1.0.
 The BEAST vulnerability is registered in the NIST NVD database as CVE-2011-3389.

-As the name implies, this attack is performed client-side (browser) using the Man-in-The-Middle technique.
-Using MiTM, an attacker can inject packets into the TLS stream.
-This allows an attacker to guess the Initialization Vector used in XORing with the message they injected, and then simply compare the results to the ones of the block they want to “decrypt”.
+This is a client-side attack that uses the man-in-the-middle technique.
+The attacker uses MITM to inject packets into the TLS stream.
+This allows them to guess the Initialization Vector (IV) used with the injected message and then simply compare the results to the ones of the block that they want to decrypt.

 - Use TLS 1.1 or TLS 1.2

-One of the main techniques used by compression algorithms is to replace repeated bytes (characters) with a pointer to the first instance of that byte.
-The more the repetition, the higher the compression ratio.
+One of the main techniques used by compression algorithms is to replace repeated byte sequences with a pointer to the first instance of that sequence.
+The bigger the sequences that are repeated, the higher the compression ratio.

 Let’s assume that the attacker wants to get a victim’s cookie.
-They know that for the session, the targeted website (examplebank.com) creates a cookie for the session named adm.
-The attacker knows that the DEFLATE compression method replaces repeated bytes, if the attacker injects
+They know that the targeted website (examplebank.com) creates a cookie for the session named adm.
+The attacker knows that the DEFLATE compression method replaces repeated bytes.
+Therefore, the attacker injects

-Cookie:adm= is already sent in the victim’s cookie, therefore repeated.
+Cookie:adm= is already sent in the victim’s cookie, so it is repeated.

-All the attacker must do is inject different characters and then monitor the size of the response.
-If the size of the response is lower than the initial it means that the character they injected is contained in the cookie value and thus got compressed, which equals to a match.
-If the character is not in the cookie value, the size of the response will be larger.
+All that the attacker must do is to inject different characters and then monitor the size of the response.
+If the response is shorter than the initial one, the injected character is contained in the cookie value and so it was compressed.
+If the character is not in the cookie value, the response will be longer.

-Using this method an attacker can essentially bruteforce the cookie’s value using the feedback they get from the server.
+Using this method an attacker can reconstruct the cookie value using the feedback that they get from the server.

-For a web application to be vulnerable it must satisfy the following conditions.
+A vulnerable web application must satisfy the following conditions:

 - Be served from a server that uses HTTP-level compression

-- Reflect a secret (such as a CSRF token) in HTTP response bodies (therefore values in HTTP headers, particularly the Cookie, is safe from this attack).
+- Reflect a secret (such as a CSRF token) in HTTP response bodies (therefore values in HTTP headers, such as cookies, are safe from this attack).

 - Disable HTTP compression

-- Masking secrets (effectively randomizing by XORing with a random secret per request)
+- Mask secrets (effectively randomize by XORing with a random secret per request)

-- Length hiding (by adding random number of bytes to the responses)
+- Hide the length (by adding random numbers of bytes to responses)

-The heartbeat request works as follows.
-The client sends a “heartbeat” message to the server with a payload which contains data+size of the data (and padding).
-The server must respond with the same “heartbeat” request, containing the data+size of data that the Client sent.
+The client sends a heartbeat message to the server with a payload that contains data and the size of the data (and padding).
+The server must respond with the same heartbeat request, containing the data and the size of data that the client sent.

-The Heartbleed vulnerability was based on the fact that if the client sent false data length, the server would respond with the data received by the client + random data from its memory to meet the length requirements specified by the sender even though the data was smaller than the specified length.
+The Heartbleed vulnerability was based on the fact that if the client sent false data length, the server would respond with the data received by the client and random data from its memory to meet the length requirements specified by the sender.

-Having the server leaking un-encrypted data from its memory can be disastrous.
-There have been proof-of-concept exploits of this vulnerability in which the server’s private key leaked through the Heartbleed vulnerability.
-This means that an attacker was able decrypt all the traffic of the server with anything this may imply.
-In the server’s memory, there could be anything sent to the server for encryption such as credentials, sensitive documents and emails.
+Leaking unencrypted data from server memory can be disastrous.
+There have been proof-of-concept exploits of this vulnerability in which the attacker would get the private key of the server.
+This means that an attacker would be able to decrypt all the traffic to the server.
+Server memory may contain anything: credentials, sensitive documents, credit card numbers, emails, etc.

-- Update to the latest version of OpenSSL and if that is not possible, recompile the already installed version with -DOPENSSL_NO_HEARTBEATS
+- Update to the latest version of OpenSSL.
+If that is not possible, recompile the already installed version with